pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 {}
 ```

-The `Test Error Response` message is the HTTP response header and body
+The `Error Response` message is the HTTP response header and body

 ```http
 HTTP/1.1 500 Internal Server Error